rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 * **Feature Support:** When using plain HTTP requests to interact with your GraphQL API, you are not leveraging the full potential of GraphQL.
 Imagine you would want to split up your query form the previous application into multiple queries that are co-located with their respective components where the data is used.
 That's when GraphQL would be used in a declarative way in your view-layer.
 But when you have no library support, you would have to deal with multiple queries on your own, keeping track of all of them, and trying to merge the results in your state-layer eventually.
 If you consider the previous application, splitting up the query into multiple queries would add a whole layer of complexity to the application.
 So what if there would be an entity which deals with aggregating the queries for you?
 That's where a GraphQL client library comes into play.

 * **Data Handling:** The naive way for data handling when using puristic HTTP requests is a subcategory of the missing feature support for GraphQL when not using a dedicated library for it.
 There is no one helping you out with normalizing your data and caching it for identical requests.
 Updating your state-layer when resolving fetched data from the data-layer becomes a nightmare when not normalizing the data in the first place.
 You have to deal with deeply nested state objects which lead to the verbose usage of the JavaScript spread operator.
 When you check the implementation of the application in the GitHub repository again, you will see that the updates of React's local state after a mutation and query are not nice to look at.
 A normalizing library such as {{% a_blank "normalizr" "https://github.com/paularmstrong/normalizr" %}} could help you to improve the structure of your local state.
 You learn more about normalizing your state in the book {{% a_blank "Taming the State in React" "https://roadtoreact.com" %}}.
 In addition to the missing caching and normalizing support, you are missing out on functionalities for pagination and optimistic updates when not using a library for it.
 These are all the features for data handling that a dedicated GraphQL library would give you.

+* **GraphQL Subscriptions:** While there is the concept of a query and mutation to read and write data with GraphQL, there is a third concept of a GraphQL **subscription** for receiving real-time data in a client-sided application.
+When you would have to rely on a plain HTTP requests as before, you would have to introduce {{% a_blank "WebSockets" "https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" %}} next to it.
+It enables you to introduce a long-lived connection for receiving results over time.
+In conclusion, introducing GraphQL subscriptions would add another tool to your application.
+However, if you would introduce a GraphQL library for it on the client-side, the library would probably implement GraphQL subscriptions for you.

 As I mentioned, the list may be not complete, but I am keen to hear your thoughts about it.
 In the following, I am looking forward to introduce Apollo as a GraphQL client library to your React application.
 It will help you out with all the mentioned shortcomings.
 Although, as mentioned before, I strongly believe that it was good for the learning process to learn about GraphQL in React without a GraphQL library in the beginning.